emanjon/current-problem-statement/draft-todo-yourname-protocol.md

 : Forward secrecy can be provided by the initial ephemeral key exchange and secure deletion of old key state.
 Post-compromise security additionally requires that after the attacker loses access, the connection must incorporate fresh keying material unknown to the attacker {{RFC9420}}.
-This may require reauthentication.
+This may require authenticate updates.
 If updates that introduce fresh keying material require an interactive exchange, recovery cannot begin while the peer is unreachable.

 5. Per-endpoint key update management:
 : Standardized TLS and QUIC traffic key updates can be initiated by either